den-materials/php-intro/README.md

 ### A Little History

 [PHP](http://php.net/manual/en/history.php.php) is actually arguably older than [Javascript](https://www.w3.org/community/webed/wiki/A_Short_History_of_JavaScript) (it was developed first, but released slightly later).
-It has been around since the mid 90s as a way to dynamically render HTML for a web browser, based on variables and functionality available to a full programming language.
+It has been around since the mid 90s as a way to dynamically render HTML for a web browser, based on variables and the functionality available to a full programming language.

 It was developed as a toolset to make building a **P**ersonal **H**ome **P**age easier.
 Then its name stopped meaning anything, just like **npm**.